hyphenation/tex-hyphen/hyph-utf8/README.md

 concern themselves with this package, unless of course they’re working on the hyphenation patterns themselves.

+We upload the package to CTAN regularly and use git tags to identify versions;
+a CTAN upload has a version date in the form `yyyy-mm-dd`, corresponding to tag `CTAN-yyyy.mm.dd` in this git repository.
+Because the package contains contributions from many different sources that are not updated at the same time, we felt this was this best choice for version identifiers.

 If you are an author of hyphenation patterns and want to add or update them, please contact the maintainers through the mailing list: tex-hyphen@tug.org You can also visit the [TeX hyphenation page](http://www.hyphenation.org/tex) for more